bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

     or put them in a schedule not added to `Stepping`
   * Continue with breakpoints may also work in this scenario
 * Conditional systems may not run as expected when stepping
-  * Similar to event-based systems, if the condition is true for only a short time, system may not run when stepped
+  * Similar to event-based systems, if the run condition is true for only a short time, system may not run when stepped

 ### Detailed Examples